omer73802/Decision-Fatigue-Performance-Analysis/README.md

 ---

 ## Research Questions
--How does the number of hours awake affect cognitive load?
+- How does the number of hours awake affect cognitive load?
--Does stress level vary throughout the day?
+- Does stress level vary throughout the day?
--How does sleep duration affect error rates and multitasking?
+- How does sleep duration affect error rates and multitasking?
--Is coffee consumption associated with higher stress levels?
+- Is coffee consumption associated with higher stress levels?
--Does decision-making speed decline with fatigue?
+- Does decision-making speed decline with fatigue?

 ---